 E. Personal Protective Equipment and Hygiene

 1. Wear a lab coat or apron, cover feet (no sandals or open-toed shoes), and confine loose clothing and long hair.

 2. Wear clothing that fully covers the legs and torso above the knees.

-3. Gloves are essential when working with hazardous substance.
-All glove materials are not equally effective in protection from chemical hazards.
-Consult a chemical resistance chart or contact EHS for assistance in appropriate glove selection.
+3. Gloves are essential when working with hazardous substances.
+All glove materials are not equally effective in protecting from chemical hazards.
+Consult a chemical resistance chart or contact EHS for assistance in making an appropriate glove selection.

-4. Personnel, including student, staff, and visitors in laboratories, must wear safety glasses, goggles, or face shields at all times.
+4. Personnel, including students, staff, and visitors in laboratories, must wear safety glasses, goggles, or face shields at all times.
 Goggles and a face shield are recommended when chemical splashes are possible.

 5. Face shields, which cover the neck and ear areas, and goggles or safety glasses should be worn when conducting a procedure that may result in a violent reaction.

 6. For eye contact with chemicals promptly flush eyes with water for at least 15 minutes.
 Then seek medical attention.

 7. For skin contact with chemicals promptly flush the affected area and remove contaminated clothing.
 If symptoms persist after washing, seek medical attention.

 8. When inserting glass tubing into stoppers, lubricate tubing and protect hands from being cut in the event of the tubing slipping and breaking.

 9. Hands should be washed frequently throughout the day: before leaving the lab, after contact with any hazardous material, and before eating or smoking.